 Outdoor recreation is very much a way of life here, and fishing in particular is exceptional.
 The many nearby lakes, rivers and streams are loaded with native trout, mackinaw and other species of fish.
 A number of the lakes are at high elevations, though, so accessing them is often only possible during summer months.
 Wildlife viewing west of town, even before entering Yellowstone National Park, is excellent.

 Cody sits at 5,100 feet above sea level and has four seasons.
 Winters usually bring temperatures in the 20s and 30s with 40 inches of snow (the surrounding peaks receive more).
-Summers are cool with temperatures in the 60s, 70s and low 80s and about 10 inches of rain.
+Summer temperatures are in the 70s and 80s, and rainfall is about 10 inches.
 The humidity is practically nil, and on the comport index, a combination of temperature and humidity, Cody ranks well above the national average.
 The sun shines 215 days of the year.
-The air quality is slightly below the national average, but the water quality is above the national average.
-There are no tornados, floods or earthquakes.
+There are no tornados, hurricanes, floods or earthquakes.

-For all if its Western appeal, retirement in Cody has drawbacks.
+For all if its Western appeal, retirement in Cody has some drawbacks.
 It has been transitioning from a working ranch and farm community into a resort destination and not always to the delight of long-time locals.
-There is no public transportation, and the city is remote and hard to reach (although it does have a small airport with flights to Denver, Salt Lake City and other western destinations).
+Public transportation is limited to a summertime bus/van.
+The city is remote and takes time to reach (although it does have a small, busy airport with flights to Denver, Salt Lake City and other western destinations).
 Winters are quiet and can feel isolated.

 Despite its drawbacks, Cody has a certain mystique about it.
 It is the West personified and a place where the sky stretches for miles.
-At night, the stars are never-ending and coyotes howl in the distance.
+At night, stars blanket the sky and coyotes howl in the distance.
 The hustle and bustle of the modern world feels far away.
-Buffalo Bill loved this town, and today's Cody retirees love it, too.
+Buffalo Bill loved this town, and it is easy to understand why today's Cody retirees do, too.